-The NCRP Policy Review Panel (PRP) consists of two Board of Supervisors' appointees and alternates from each of the seven counties and three Tribal representatives and alternates selected by the North Coast Tribes according to the "Tribal Representation Process" as defined in the NCRP MoMU.
-The NCRP Policy Review Panel nominates and elects a Chair and Vice-Chair on an as needed basis and each position is brought before the Policy Review Panel for reconsideration and appointment every two years.
-This group of Tribal members and elected officials provides direction and ultimate oversight to the NCRP planning process.
+The NCRP Policy Review Panel (PRP) consists of two Board of Supervisors' appointees and alternates from each of the seven counties and three Tribal representatives and alternates selected by the North Coast Tribes according to the "Tribal Selection & Representation Process" as posted on the NCRP website with related Tribal nomination and voting documents.
+The NCRP Policy Review Panel PRP nominates and elects a Chairtwo Co-Chairs (one Tribal and one county) and two Vice-Chairs (one Tribal and one county) on an as-as-needed basis and each position is brought before the Policy Review Panel PRP for reconsideration and appointment every two years.
+This group of Tribal and county appointees members and elected officials provides direction and ultimate oversight to the NCRP planning process.
 Decision-making is usually by consensus, with each member having one vote.
 When decisions cannot be reached by consensus, the majority opinion prevails.
-The NCRP Policy Review Panel is committed to transparency and inclusion, supporting input from stakeholders from throughout the region, as well as information sharing via the website and workshops.
+The NCRP Policy Review Panel PRP is committed to transparency and inclusion, supporting input from stakeholders from throughout the region, as well as information sharing via the website and workshops.
 All meetings are noticed in advance, open to the public, and all meeting summaries and information are posted on the NCRP website.
-NCRP meetings and activities are in compliance with the Brown Act.
+NCRP meetings and activities are in compliance with the Brown Act as well as the standards of the California Fair Political Practices Commission (FPPC).